Auth1337/Spread-Privacy-Policy/README.md

 - Server IDS for server's data(welcome message, autorole config, selfrole config, vanity thanks message, vanity url code)
 - data are stored & secured using AES Encryption standards.

+# Does it see our messages?

+- Bot checks your message, it contains blacklisted word or not for automod, anti-blacklist words
+- For server logging it sends that message to logging channel of server, if logging is enabled and message contains blacklisted word, links, message is edited.

 # Who can access the server data?

 - Server Owner